 Check out the “after” on the right side, and the “before” on the left side here.

-A couple of hours later, after the whitewash was dry, I applied a couple more coats of water based poly.
+A couple of hours later, after the whitewash was dry, I applied a couple more coats of water-based poly by hand.

-Letting each coat dry for a couple of hours after each coat, and sanding with a fine pad before the last coat.
+I let each coat dry for a couple of hours between each coat, and sanded with a fine pad before the last coat.